-A static budget uses a fixed amount of revenue and expense throughout the year, giving you an idea of how much money you will receive and how much money you have to spend.
+A static budget uses a fixed amount of revenue and expenses throughout the year.
+It gives you an idea of how much money you will receive and spend.
 Not-for-profit entities use it as they are given a fixed amount to use.

-Apart from the above types, there are other types of budget based on the requirements of the business startup, such as fixed cost budget, revenue budget, labor budget, expenditure budget, etc.
+Apart from the above types, there are other types of budgets based on the requirements of the business startup, such as fixed cost budget, revenue budget, labor budget, expenditure budget, etc.

 Don’t tell me what you value.
 Show me your budget, and I’ll tell you what you value.” – Joe Biden.

 - Budget acts as an effective financial management tool for your business plan.
 It helps you understand where you will be in the coming years.

 - The budget helps you compare your actual results with the budgeted outcome to understand your business financials against what you expected/planned.